wireshark/wireshark/.gitlab/issue_templates/Bug.md

 ## Sample capture file

-(If possible attach a sample capture file showing this issue)
+(If possible attach a sample capture file, not screenshot of dissection, showing this issue)

 ## Relevant logs and/or screenshots
 ```
-(Paste any relevant logs)
+(Paste any relevant logs here)
 ```
+(Paste any relevant screenshots here)

 ## Build information
 ```
 (In Wireshark, select Help->About Wireshark from the main menu and use the button "Copy To Clipboard".
 Please paste the complete output here.
 Or from the command line, run `tshark -v` or `wireshark -v`)
 ```